All resources

 9. Automated Reports:

-• These reports involve automated data transfers, preparation, and reporting to save time and ensure accuracy, making the process more efficient.
+These reports involve automated data transfers, preparation, and reporting to save time and ensure accuracy, making the process more efficient.
+In contrast, ad hoc reports are flexible, on-demand reports created to address immediate analytical needs.

 Why Is Data Reporting Important for a Business?